Musique

 außen vor.
 Keine Spur von Clicks & Cuts, und gebrochene

-in denen Jericho-Trompeten schallen, die Strings nicht selten
+denen Jericho-Trompeten schallen, die Strings nicht selten dissonant

-dissonant flirren und Pauken wie in Wagners Bayreuth donnern (Tipp:
+flirren und Pauken wie in Wagners Bayreuth donnern (Tipp: Track

 Albrecht Piltz, Keys,